DomJWise/ooRexxDebugger/README.md

 A cross platform dialog based ooRexx debugger

-Written in ooRexx with support from version 4.2 on Windows where ooDialog is used for the user interface, and on platforms with Java and bsf4ooRexx (minimum tested versions bsf4ooRexx 850 + ooRexx 5.0) where the Swing/AWT libraries are used.
+Written in ooRexx with support from version 4.2 on Windows where ooDialog is used for the user interface, and on platforms with Java and bsf4ooRexx (minimum tested versions bsf4ooRexx 641 + ooRexx 5.0) where the Swing/AWT libraries are used.
 The JRE/JDK version should not matter unless it is especially ancient or specifically excludes Swing and/or AWT.

-Validation testing for the  Swing/AWT version is limited to  Windows, Mac OS and Ubuntu 24.04 at this time.
+Validation testing for the  Swing/AWT version is limited to  Windows, MacOS and Ubuntu 24.04 at this time.

 It's still in active development so you will likely find bugs but features include: